danidee10/danidee10.github.io/_posts/go/2018-3-12-why-go-should-be-your-next-language.markdown

 ### Tooling

-This is another great thing about `Go` and i think it's something the language designers learnt from other languages.
+This is another great thing about `Go` and i think it's something the language designers learned by looking at the failures of other programming languages.

 Go has a formatting tool called `gofmt` and a linting tool `golint` as part of the language.
-No more arguments about Tabs vs Spaces.
-It's `Tabs`.
-JavaScript is notorious for different style guides (Airbnb, standard etc) with each of them having configuration files to enable and disable various checks.
+This means developers don't spend time arguing about Tabs vs Spaces.
+It's `Tabs` or configuring linters.

+JavaScript is notorious for different style guides (Airbnb, standard etc) and linters with each of them having configuration files to enable and disable various checks.
 This problem is non existent in `Go`.
-THere's only one style and it can be enforced with `gofmt` and `golint`
+There's only one style and it can be enforced with `gofmt` and `golint`

 Go also has a very strict naming convention (with actual consequences). `lowerCase` names are used to refer to variables or `Struct` properties that are private. `Capitalized` names are automatically exported.
 This eliminates the needs for the `private`, `public` and `protected` keywords found in a lot of Object oriented languages.

-It also has `go doc` which can be used to automatically generate documentation from your code.
+The lowercase names combined with special comments allows you to automatically generate documentation with `go doc`

 There's also `go test` for testing.